amrib247/control-recruitment-project/README.md

 We recommend you fork this repo and develop your code there (so you can keep history with git/github), but you do not need to.
 You can just clone this repo or download the .zip file and work locally.

+### Other Options
-If you don't want to run anything locally (if you don't have python, or there's something funny with your default C compiler, or any other reason), this code works in google colab.
+If you don't want to run anything locally (if you don't have python, or there's something funny with your default C compiler, or any other reason), this code works in google colab and on the OCF

+#### OCF

+You can use the vscode remote ssh plugin to use vscode on the OCF's ssh server.
+Make an account and connect.
+You can then clone the repo and work as normal.
+You may have to `pip install --upgrade matplotlib casadi`.
+Viewing the animation likely won't work but you can save it to a file with `sim.animate(save=True)` and view that.

+#### Colab

 Just make a new notebook and add the following as the first cell:

 ```
 !pip install casadi